Jeiwan/uniswapv3-book/src/milestone_1/user-interface.md

 ### Convenience Libraries

 MetaMask, however, doesn't provide much functionality: it can only manage accounts and send raw transactions.
 We need another library that will make interaction with contracts easy.
-And we also want a set of utilities that will make our life easier when handling EVM-specific data (ABI encoding/decoding, big numbers handling, etc.).
+We also want a set of utilities that will make our life easier when handling EVM-specific data (ABI encoding/decoding, big numbers handling, etc.).

 There are multiple such libraries.
 The two most popular ones are: [web3.js](https://github.com/ChainSafe/web3.js) and [ethers.js](https://github.com/ethers-io/ethers.js/).
 Picking either of them is a matter of personal preference.
 To me, Ethers.js seems to have a cleaner contract interaction interface, so I'll pick it.